vinayreddy-01/FeynnLabs-ML-internship/README.md

 Collect more comprehensive datasets, including demographic and behavioral data.
 Experiment with additional machine learning models, such as Random Forests and Neural Networks.

+## Project 3: Financial Modelling
+For this project I performed Business Modelling for the AI product idea of VirtuFurnish proposed in Project 1.
+This model included various aspects like The actual Business Model, The revenue Streams for VirtuFurnish and the Financial Equations.